Charles Wellesley, 9th Duke of Wellington: Courtier

 He carried Queen Mary's Crown in the royal procession at the coronation of Charles III and Camilla.
 With the Duchess, he was invited to ride in the King's procession at Royal Ascot 2023.

-Charity
+Wellington has a ground-floor apartment at Apsley House, Hyde Park Corner, the Westminster townhouse of the Dukes of Wellington.

+Voluntary work

 Wellington has worked for a number of non-profit or charitable organisations.
-He was a patron of British Art at the Tate Gallery (1987–90), a member of the Royal College of Art between (1992–97), Chair of British-Spanish Tertulias (1993–98) and Trustee of the Phoenix Trust from 1996 to 2001).
+He was a patron of British Art at the Tate Gallery, 1987–1990, a member of the Royal College of Art between 1992 and 1997, Chairman of British-Spanish Tertulias, 1993 to 1998, and Trustee of the Phoenix Trust from 1996 to 2001.
 He was appointed OBE in 1999 for services to British-Spanish business relations.
 He was appointed a Deputy Lord-Lieutenant of Hampshire in 1999.
 In 2003 he was given a four-year appointment as a Commissioner for English Heritage.

 On 1 October 2007, he became Chairman of the Governing Council of King's College London, an institution of which his wife Princess Antonia is an alumna, and of which his ancestor Arthur Wellesley, 1st Duke of Wellington, was instrumental in the foundation.

-In February 2025, Charles participated in the Purdey Awards for Game and Conservation, held at Audley House in Mayfair.
-He served as chair of the judging panel, which included representatives from the shooting and conservation sectors.
+In February 2025, Wellington participated in the Purdey Awards for Game and Conservation, held at Audley House in Mayfair.
+He chaired the judging panel, which included representatives from the shooting and conservation sectors.
 The event, marking its 25th anniversary, was co-hosted by Charles Gordon-Lennox, 11th Duke of Richmond, who presented the awards.

 Marriage

-He married Princess Antonia of Prussia on 3 February 1977 at St Paul's Church, Knightsbridge, London.
-Notable guests at the wedding included Queen Elizabeth The Queen Mother, Prince of Wales (later King Charles III), Princess Margaret, Countess of Snowdon, and the Duke and Duchess of Kent.
+Charles married Princess Antonia of Prussia on 3 February 1977 at St Paul's Church, Knightsbridge, London.
+Notable guests at the wedding included Queen Elizabeth the Queen Mother, Charles, Prince of Wales (later King Charles III), Princess Margaret, Countess of Snowdon, and the Duke and Duchess of Kent.
 The couple are friends of King Charles III and Queen Camilla.